LaughingJackalope/Midnights/Docs/Mid-Term-Report.md

 Operation Midnight is progressing well.
 Code and documentation deliveries satisfy the largest number of foundational requirements but not the most complex functional requirements.

 #### Code Deliveries
-    - Cloudformation templates sufficient to deploy a VPC with a public subnet and a private subnet, and one test EC2 instance per subnet, as a design feature the test instances are also added to SSM which provides a promising integration path for the dynamic inventory requirements of Ansible AWX
+* Cloudformation templates sufficient to deploy a VPC with a public subnet and a private subnet, and one test EC2 instance per subnet, as a design feature the test instances are also added to SSM which provides a promising integration path for the dynamic inventory requirements of Ansible AWX
-    - Ansible playbooks sufficient to provision the deployed instances from my local machine.
+* Ansible playbooks sufficient to provision the deployed instances from my local machine.
 One playbook generates an inventory file with the appropriate ssh commands for tunneling into the private instance, and another runs from some simple plays against the generated inventory to demonstrate functionality.
-    - Makefiles sufficient to automate the testing of this system under development and to document the operational workflow.
+* Makefiles sufficient to automate the testing of this system under development and to document the operational workflow.

 #### Documentation Deliveries
-    - Project Proposal: Output of SDLC Phase 3.[^2] This document contains the requirements and deliverables of Operation: Midnight
+* Project Proposal: Output of SDLC Phase 3.[^2] This document contains the requirements and deliverables of Operation: Midnight
-    - Mid-term Report: This document contains a report on requirements satisfied and refined deliverables.
+* Mid-term Report: This document contains a report on requirements satisfied, progress plan and refined deliverables.

+#### Functional Requirements satisfied
+* Initial setup requirements satisfied on arrival as I already had an AWS account with an SSH key registered in EC2 and the required software on my machine.
+Planning requirements satisfied by Project proposal document.
+* Networking Setup with Cloudformation satisfied by vpc.yaml[^3] which deploys the specified network configuration.
+* Compute Setup with Cloudoformation satisfied by compute.yaml[^4] which deploys SSM managed EC2 instances, this implies iam roles and creates paths for future integrations.
+* Configuration Management with Ansible satisfied by ./Ansible, relies on cloudformation metadata to generate inventory, can be used to configure zabbix-agent into the instance.

+#### Functional Requirements remaining
+* AWX is not yet configured within the infrastructure but is configured on my local kubernetes cluster.
+  * AWX has complex deployment requirements and a supported deployment path which relies on Kubernetes.
+  * Vendor provides a kubernetes operator and CRD for deployment, straight forward and reliable.
+* Zabbix is not yet configured within the infrastructure but is configured on my local kubernetes cluster
+  * While Zabbix can be instantiated as an appliance from the AWS market place or deployed via Ansible, there is a compelling path offered by helm charts.

 [^1]  https://www.darpa.mil/work-with-us/heilmeier-catechism
 [^2]  https://www.justice.gov/archive/jmd/irm/lifecycle/ch3.htm
+[^3]  Cloudformation/vpc.yaml * TODO: reformat to make link if possible *